 There are two kinds of lung problems that can cause breathing trouble.
 Sometimes, the lungs get stiff and it takes more work for them to expand when you breathe in.
 In other cases, the airways of the lungs become narrow.
 That makes it hard for air to leave the lungs.
 And when too much air stays in the lungs, you may feel short of breath.

 If you have breathing problems, see your doctor.
-She will give you a physical exam and may do some other tests to find out the problem, such as a chest X-ray, a blood test, and special lung tests.
+They will give you a physical exam and may do some other tests to find out the problem, such as a chest X-ray, a blood test, and special lung tests.
 If breathing problems come on suddenly and are severe, call 911.

 Lung Problems That Affect Your Breathing